lumoslabs/aleph/README.md

     RUN aleph deps

-We then deploy and run the main components of Aleph as separate services using the gem executables:
+You can then deploy and run the main components of Aleph as separate services using the gem executables:

 - web_server - `aleph web_server --worker-process 2`
 - query workers - `aleph workers`
 - clock (used to trigger alerts) - `aleph clock`

-At runtime, we inject all the secrets as environment variables.
+At runtime, you can inject all the secrets as environment variables.

 We *highly* recommend that you have a git repo for your queries and s3 location for you results.